fronteradevs-utrgv/cs-mentorship-program/mentor-guides/swe-guide.md

     - Gauging a sense of what questions will be asked in a SWE interview and how you should prepare

-## Week Four: Searching and securing your first opportunity
+## Week Four: Storytelling
 - Finalizing your resume
-- Review draft interview responses
-- Mock interview with different mentor based on where mentee would like to build more strength (e.g. technical, behavioral, etc.)
+- Behavioral questions
+- Crafting your personal story and mastering the "tell me about yourself" question
-- Assignments!
+- Assignments
-  - Leetcode questions!!!
+  - Start looking at Leetcode questions
     - Answer 3 popular easy questions or choose 3 questions from the blind 75 questions.
     - Answer 1 OOP design question from leetcode

+## Week Five: Searching and securing your first opportunity
+- Leetcode prep
+  - Answer 1 easy question (together or independently)
+- Assignments
+  - Leetcode questions
+    - Answer 3 popular easy questions or choose 3 questions from the blind 75 questions.
+    - Answer 1 OOP design question from leetcode

-## Week Five: Project wrapup and or Leetcode prep
+## Week Six: Project wrapup and or Leetcode prep
-- Start wrapping up the project
+- Start wrapping up the project (Optional)
   - Create a presentation slide
   - What did they learn
   - What could have been better